 Keep Your Cooling System Running Efficiently

-- Schedule regular maintenance for your cooling equipment.
+- For maximum energy affordability, schedule regular maintenance for your cooling equipment.

 - Avoid placing lamps or TV sets near your room air-conditioning thermostat.
 The thermostat senses heat from these appliances, which can cause the air conditioner to run longer than necessary.